 The word “Wicca” originates from the Old English word which means “witch.”
 Although there are many different interpretations of Wicca, most Wiccans believe in the following fundamental tenets: the existence of an all-encompassing divine force, the duality of nature, the rede (a code of ethics), and the Three-Fold Law (which dictates that whatever you do comes back to you threefold).

 There is no one definitive authority on Wicca, and practitioners are free to interpret its teachings in their own way.
 Consequently, there is a great deal of diversity among Wiccans in terms of their beliefs and practices.

 However, there are some core features that are generally common to most Wiccan groups.
-These include celebrating the eight major Sabbats within the Wheel of the Year, worshipping a deity or deities that embody the natural world, and using ritual magick as a tool for personal transformation.
+These include celebrating the eight major Sabbats within the Wheel of the Year, worshipping one or more deities, and using different types of magick as a tool for personal transformation.

-Curious about Wicca?
-Check out the page Alternative Practices: Wicca for several articles on this spiritual practice.
+Curious about Wicca and what Wiccans are about?
+Check out Wicca for articles all about this modern spiritual practice.

 What is Wicca?

 Wicca is a modern religion that appeals to many people because it resonates with their values and concerns.
 Some of the reasons why Wicca is popular include its focus on the Goddess, appreciation for nature, and feminist ideals.
 These ideals resonate with the duality of nature as being two equal parts.

 Wiccans believe in magick and the spirit world.
 They use magick to heal themselves as well as others.
 It is also used to achieve things such as finding a new job or home.
 They emphasize that magick should not cause harm and that it should be used for self-growth and empowerment.